Tiger4Hire2/TinyPB/README.md

 # NOTE:
 It looks like I need to backport it to C++17 to get the ci to work, as C++20==GNUC++2a, which is ancient If you have a compiler from this decade, it should build the tests using cmake.

+# To try it
+Path the "include" directory.
+Include the "protobuf.h" file.
+Define your message in C++ struct(s), see "protobuf.cpp" for examples.
+Then pipe you structure to/from a byte array.
+I might extend with a networking layer, but RPC.
+RPC sucks.
+That's why everyone uses async-RPC, but async-RPC is just a confused metaphor.
+It's like having an async-mutex!
+Race-conditions, anyone?